Note: in this FAQ, the term ponies also refers to zebras, dragons, cats, and other various animals. We do not discriminate here at PonyAR.

 No issue!
 I made sure that I could use all the vectors I put here, and I take care to put a link back to the original, but if I made a mistake or if the conditions changed, don't hesitate to contact me using the Contact link at the bottom of the page.
 Once we've cleared everything, I'll remove your vector and use another one.

-You're missing [some pony from the show]!
+You're missing [some pony from the show].
+Could you add them?

-Oh!
-Can you add [my really great OC] or [that pony from some fanfic]?
+But I really want [some pony in particular]!
+Or, can you add [my really great OC] or [that pony from some fanfic]?

 Shouldn't the CMC have their cutie mark?